What to Do if You are Being Investigated for an Offence

 Do Not Approach the Victim

-It is best not to approach the victim at all.
+During a police investigation, it is best not to approach the victim at all.
 Such physical meetings may turn into quarrels or altercations, and you may even find yourself blamed for influencing or threatening the victim.

 Even if you are (i) making a sincere apology to the victim or (ii) returning or giving something to the victim, it is best not to do it physically, directly or verbally.
 Always use third parties as go-betweens.